LynxMagnus/mine-support-payment-service/README.md

 ## Building the project locally

-The API can be secured using JWT access tokens, verified against an [Okta](https://www.okta.com/) authentication server, or disabled for local development.
+The API can be secured using JWT access tokens, verified against an [Okta](https://www.okta.com/) authentication server, B2C, or disabled for local development.
-To use access token authentication set `OKTA_ENABLED` to `"true"`.

-Okta specific environment variables must be set if `OKTA_ENABLED` is set to `"true"`.
+Okta specific environment variables must be set if `OIDC_PROVIDER` is set to `"okta"`.
 A valid Okta OpenID Connect application is required, and the Okta domain, client ID, and Custom Authorisation Server ID must be set in the environment variables `OKTA_DOMAIN`, `OKTA_CLIENT_ID`, and `OKTA_AUTH_SERVER_ID` respectively.

+B2C specific environment variables must be set if `OIDC_PROVIDER` is set to `"b2c"`.
+A valid B2C OpenID Connect application is required, and the B2C client ID, Client Secret, Oauth URL, and URL of the site must be set in the environment variable `B2C_CLIENT_ID`, `B2C_CLIENT_SECRET`, and `B2C_URL` respectively.

 ## How to run tests